MURPH 2026

 BUT:

-Scaling is still the name of the game.
+Scaling is still vital.

 Nope.